vinitshahdeo/hacktoberfest-issue-hunt/README.md

 ## Usage

-To use this, you need to supply your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To use this, you need to supply your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) by GitHub.
 You can easily create one [here](https://github.com/settings/tokens/new?scopes=repo).

 ```js
 const hacktoberfestIssueHunt = require('hacktoberfest-issue-hunt');